Haantjes Algebras of Classical Integrable Systems: Complete Integrability and Haantjes structures

-\end{theorem} \begin{proof} By virtue of the classical Arnold-Liouville theorem, it is sufficient to prove that the functions $H_j$ belonging to a Lenard-Haantjes chain are in involution w.r.t. the Poisson bracket defined by the symplectic form $\omega$.
-In fact,
+\begin{proof} To prove the first statement, by virtue of the classical Liouville-Arnold theorem, it is sufficient to note that the functions $H_\alpha$ belonging to a Haantjes chain are in involution w.r.t. the Poisson bracket defined by the symplectic form $\omega$, thanks to Lemma \ref{lm:MHchainInv}.